Heat Power Outage: A Guide to Staying Safe & Cool

 Knowing how to use your heating source correctly is just as important as choosing the right one.
 If you buy a new heater, practice using it before an emergency so you’re comfortable with how it works.
 For any heater that burns fuel, proper ventilation is non-negotiable.
 Keep a window or door slightly open to prevent carbon monoxide buildup.
 And it’s worth repeating: NEVER use a gas stove or oven to heat your home.
 According to Ready.gov, this is a leading cause of carbon monoxide poisoning during outages.
 Always have a working, battery-operated carbon monoxide detector nearby as your final line of defense.

-Master Power Outage Safety Basics
+Essential Power Outage Safety Tips

 When the power goes out, your first thoughts are probably about light and heat.
 But before you do anything else, it’s essential to ground yourself in safety.
 Using alternative light and heat sources comes with risks, from fire to carbon monoxide poisoning.
 Knowing the basic safety rules isn’t just a good idea—it’s the most important part of your preparedness plan.
 Getting these fundamentals right ensures you can keep your family safe and comfortable until the lights are back on.